 Fantasy War Tactics might be the second best strategy RPG on Android (after Final Fantasy Tactics, of course).
 It has a lot of the deep tactical elements SRPG users are after, without a lot of the simplification that some games undergo when they hit mobile devices.
 This is a game that has evolved over time, with a season 2 update in 2017 that prompted the name change from Fantasy War Tactics.
 Thanks to frequent updates and a game that’s highly accessible for free users, Fantasy War Tactics R has come to be a must-play.
 The one major downside is that it is incompatible with some devices, particularly many Motorola phones.
 While updates for the game have slowed, and service has transfered from Nexon to Valfoe in June of 2018, Fantasy War Tactics R remains one of the better gacha games out there, particularly for those that prefer weapon gacha rather than hero gacha.

 Final Fantasy Brave Exvius

 In a sea of the many Final Fantasy titles now available on Android, Brave Exvius is by far the most popular.
 It combines the graphics of Super Nintendo era Final Fantasy classics with addicting gacha collection elements.
 While Brave Exvius might not have the gameplay depth of some of the other games on this best gacha games list, it is a must try for Final Fantasy fans.
-The game also has occassional crossover events, bringing in heroes from other franchises, including a Dragon Quest themed event that brought in a number of monsters from one of Square-Enix’s other popular JRPG franchise.
+The game also has occasional crossover events, bringing in heroes from other franchises, including a Dragon Quest themed event that brought in a number of monsters from one of Square-Enix’s other popular JRPG franchise and an event that started in June 2018 that brought in characters from the Just Cause franchise.
 Take a look at some of Brave Exvius’ gameplay in this trailer:

 The Alchemist Code